albertkun/firenotes/INSTALLATION.md

 ## Verifying Installation

 After installation, you should see:
-- ✅ A FireNotes icon in your Firefox toolbar
+- ✅ A FirePad icon in your Firefox toolbar
 - ✅ Clicking it opens a popup with a notepad interface
 - ✅ Your notes persist across browser sessions

 ## Usage

-1. **Open**: Click the FireNotes icon in your toolbar
+1. **Open**: Click the FirePad icon in your toolbar
 2. **Write**: Start typing or paste content
 3. **Auto-save**: Your notes save automatically as you type
 4. **Clear**: Click the trash icon to clear all notes